ankaAR/bestiario5e/_creatures/catoblepas.md

 ***Keen Smell.*** The catoblepas has advantage on Wisdom (Perception) checks that rely on smell.

-***Stench.*** Any creature other than a catoblepas that starts its turn within 10 feet of the catoblepas must succeed on a DC 16 Constitution saving throw or be poisoned until the start of the creature's next turn.
+***Stench.*** Any creature other than a catoblepas that starts its turn within 10 feet of the catoblepas must succeed on a DC 16 Constitution saving throw or be envenenado until the start of the creature's next turn.
 On a successful saving throw, the creature is immune to the stench of any catoblepas for 1 hour.

 ### Acciones